Personal Branding Strategies for Authors

 We have reached the part of the branding process that everyone expects to talk about—the visuals.
 Usually, the first thing people think about is the logo, but I’d like you to think beyond the logo.
 A successful brand is more than a logo—it’s a signature color, a typeface, a style, an attitude; your brand needs a consistent look and feel that will appear on your website, business card, email signature, customized social media accounts, one-sheets, and more.

 What’s your look?
 How will people recognize you in every aspect of your brand?
 Are you edgy, soft, mysterious, professional, flippant, controversial, progressive, outrageous, cautious, or funny?

 Keep in mind that the look you create needs to embody the feeling and tone of your voice—they support one another.
 From your logo and headshot to the way you dress, your products, giveaways, and even your social media posts, everything you create needs to follow a set of style guides that you establish from the beginning.

 A cohesive look will tie it all together.
 A polished and professional brand instills trust in your audience.
-If you take yourself serious enough to create a polished brand, your audience will take you serious too, they’ll pay attention, and, they will remember you and tell others about you.
+If you take yourself seriously enough to create a polished brand, your audience will take you seriously too, they’ll pay attention, and they will remember you and tell others about you.
 Bingo.